Water bailiff: Scotland

 They may search stationary vehicles if they believe that an offence against any of the provisions of the Act has been committed and that evidence of the commission of the offence is to be found in a vehicle on private land adjoining any water or in a stationary vehicle on a public road adjoining such water or land.

 They may "seize and detain" any person found committing an offence against the Act and deliver such person to a constable.

 Water bailiffs cannot enforce protection orders made under Section 48 of the Act.

 England and Wales

-In England and Wales, water bailiffs are appointed by the Environment Agency (referred to as 'the Agency').
+In England and Wales, water bailiffs are appointed by the 'appropriate agency'.
+In England, the appropriate agency is the Environment Agency (referred to as 'the Agency'), and in Wales, the appropriate agency is Natural Resources Wales.
 They derive their powers from the Salmon and Freshwater Fisheries Act 1975.
 These water bailiffs have the powers of a constable, under the act.